 When the people I’m working with experience that, they are amazed because they arrive at a place they didn’t even know existed!

-If you eat to avoid discomfort, join my free 14-Day Freedom from Emotional Eating Challenge by clicking here.
+If you eat to avoid discomfort, get my free guide, 8 Secrets to Permanent Weight Loss here.
 You too can arrive at that place where you realize that you no longer think about eating when you aren’t hungry.
 That’s when losing weight and keeping it off is easy.

 I'm passionate about helping foodies learn how to drop their excess weight for good without dieting.
 I help you discover what is really causing your weight problem (it isn't that you love food!), and teach you how to enjoy the foods you love while permanently losing your desire to overeat.
 I'd love to teach my method to you!
 I’m also a gourmet cook and baker who struggled with my weight for 40 years before discovering the secret of how to stop emotional eating and overeating.
 I am a certified life coach, arbitrator and mediator, and I live on the coast of Maine.